matusm/DataSeriesPod/README.md

 ### Usage

-The folowing code fragment of a simple program shows the use of this class.
+The following code fragment of a simple program shows the use of this class.
-Sensor data is queried in an infinite loop and after every 10 seconds the average value and the number of samples are written to the console.
+Here sensor data are queried in an infinite loop and after every 10 seconds the average value and the number of samples are written to the console.
-In a similar way one can use other properties, like `SampleSize` or `MostRecentValueDate`, to escape from the loop.
+In a similar way one can leverage other properties, like `SampleSize` or `MostRecentValueDate`, to escape from the loop.

 ```cs